 Please accept marketing-cookies to watch this video.

-Choosing the background colour is fairly straight forward.
+Choosing the right background for your bespoke dog portrait takes a bit of thought.
 We want to choose something that compliments your dog’s fur colour nicely, but we also want to bring out their personality too.

 If you photographed your adventurous companion with dripping wet fur, fresh from the lake, then a lovely light blue would work nicely.
 Or if she’s an expert gun-dog, always out in the field, consider a mottled green.